-Explains what post-traumatic stress disorder (PTSD) and complex PTSD are, and provides information on how you can access treatment and support.
-Includes self-care tips and guidance for friends and family.
+Explains what post-traumatic stress disorder (PTSD) and complex PTSD are, including possible causes and how you can access treatment and support.
+Includes tips for helping yourself, and guidance for friends and family.

 Complex post-traumatic stress disorder (complex PTSD, sometimes abbreviated to c-PTSD or CPTSD) is a condition where you experience some symptoms of PTSD along with some additional symptoms, such as:

-"At times I felt that nothing was going to end the distress I was feeling, experiencing more than 10 flashbacks a day of the abuse I suffered as a child.
+"At times I felt nothing was going to end the distress, experiencing more than 10 flashbacks a day...
 It was a long process of recovery, with lots of bumps along the road, but the right medication and long-term therapy with someone I came to trust, has changed my life."

 If you have complex PTSD you may be particularly likely to experience what some people call an 'emotional flashback', in which you have intense feelings that you originally felt during the trauma, such as fear, shame, sadness or despair.
 You might react to events in the present as if they are causing these feelings, without realising that you are having a flashback.